Hosting a Safe Holiday Dinner

 Wash Hands Often

-The best thing we can do to not only limit cross contamination but to reduce the spread of illness is to wash our hands – frequently and often.
-Wash your hands with warm water and soap for 20 seconds before and after handling any raw foods.
+To limit cross contamination and reduce the spread of illness, wash your hands frequently with warm water and soap for at least 20 seconds, especially before handling any ready-to-eat foods as well after touching any raw or uncooked foods.

 Disinfect Countertops and Sinks

-In addition to washing utensils and other food preparation equipment between each use, regularly wash and sanitize countertop surfaces and sinks as well.
+In addition to washing utensils and other food preparation equipment between each use, regularly wash and sanitize your countertop surfaces as well as the kitchen sink.

 Keep Hot Foods Hot, Cold Foods Cold

-Perishable foods need to be kept out of the danger zone between 40º and 140º F. Cold foods should be kept refrigerated until just before serving, and then placed on a bed of ice.
-Hot foods should be kept in the oven or on a warmer.
+Perishable foods need to be kept out of the danger zone between 40º and 140º F. Cold foods should be kept refrigerated until just before serving, while hot foods should be kept in the oven or on a warmer until ready to eat.

 Remember the Two-Hour Rule